 This book deals with what happens when the management team of a nonprofit of baby boomers leaves within a five-year period.
 The book identifies what generational changes to expect and how to plan for them.
 There is information for each area of an organization - staff, board, volunteers, clients, marketing, technology, and finances.
-To order a copy:www.fieldstonealliance.org.
+To purchase a copy, please visit the Amazon dot com website.

 Good to Great and the Social Sectors.
 Author: James Collins, 2005.

 Best-selling management writer Jim Collins, author of the well-known Good to Great, has adapted the principles of that business book to the social sector.
 It is based on interviews and workshops with over 100 social sector leaders, and is intended to accompany Good to Great, which outlines how great companies grow, how they attain superior performance, and how good companies can become great companies.
 Available from Amazon dot com.

 Grant Proposal Makeover: Transform Your Request From No to Yes.
 Author: Cheryl A. Clarke & Susan P. Fox

 This book can help nonprofits transform "ugly duckling" grant proposals into persuasive winners.
 It illustrates common flaws in proposal-writing and shows how to fix them.
 The book also incorporates opinions from "the other side of the desk" by including helpful tips and quotes from foundation program officers and others from the funding community.
 The price is Hardcover, $29.95, Paperback $19.77.
 To purchase, go to: Amazon dot com.